endpointservices/mps3/docs/JSON_merge_patch.md

 This is extremely useful for making network communication fault tolerant to network disconnects.
 It is safe for a player to retransmit if they are unsure that the server received the update, as applying the same update twice is safe.

-### Arrays and nulls values don't work

-Merge patches have a huge disadvantage that they only really work well with dictionaries.
-Furthermore, because `null` is used to represent delete, it is impossible to use `null` as a value.
-You *can* use arrays, but they are not merged efficiently, and thus array mutations tend to conflict with last-write-wins more frequently.

 ### The identity patch is `{}`